 Here are some additional tips for implementing social media automation and employee advocacy programs:

-• Provide training to employees on how to use the employee advocacy program and be sure training is included when onboarding process new attorneys and staff.
+- Provide employees with training on how to use the employee advocacy program and ensure training is included when onboarding new attorneys and staff.
 This includes creating and referencing a social media policy so everyone is consistent with messaging, the firm’s value propositions, and social media etiquette.

-If you need help putting social media automation and employee advocacy programs into place for your family law firm, contact the team at Scorpion.
+If you need help implementing social media automation and employee advocacy programs for your family law firm, contact the Scorpion team.